datanalyst/Smarthphone_Activity/CodeBook.md

 ##Data Source

-For this project, I used data collected from the accelerometers from the Samsung Galaxy S smartphone and derived from the "Human Activity Recognition Using Smartphones Data Set" (originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+For this project, I use data collected from the accelerometers from the Samsung Galaxy S smartphone and derived from the "Human Activity Recognition Using Smartphones Data Set" (originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip